daranzolin/OLDdaranzolin.github.io/_posts/2017-03-05-oreilley_authors.markdown

 before writing a line of code.
 I control-f'd my way through the terms, and nowhere could I find a prohibition against scraping.

 My plan was this: (1) scrape each author's bio, twitter handle, and expertises from their author profile; (2) coerce them into a data frame; and
-(3) grep for whatever--"PhD", "CEO", "Founder", etc. My scraping function is below:
+(3) grep for whatever--"PhD", "CEO", "Founder", etc. My scraping function is below:[^1]

 {% highlight r %}